Investing in Shares in Australia for Beginners

 Captain FI’s closing remarks

 Well that was a great beginners intro into what the share market is and buying stocks in Australia for beginner investors!
-Now this post was actually written about three months ago and has been sitting in my inbox, it turned out to be sage advice about expecting a recession!
-Although no one can really predict market crashes.

 If your thinking about getting started investing, have a read of the following articles on investing here.
 I discuss everything from Asset classes (including the old Stocks v Property debate), to Franking credits, portfolio management tools and Safe withdrawal rates.